vanDeventer/Kunari_Sayyids/The Kunari Sayyids.md

 *Eric van Deventer*

 ## Foreword and acknowledgements
-What is in front of you is my second endeavor, which as been to chronicle the lives and contexts of the Sayyid of Kunar.
+What is in front of you is my second endeavor on the topic, which has been to chronicle the lives and contexts of the Sayyid of Kunar.
-The first endeavor was to fulfill a request from a family to find a connection from our family, the Sayyids of Kunar, back to the prophet Muhammad.
+The first endeavor was to fulfill a request from a family member to find a connection from our family, the Sayyids of Kunar, back to the prophet Muhammad.

-Thanks to the Internet and Wikipedia, tracing the lineage has been much easier and detailed than first imagined.
+Thanks to the Internet and Wikipedia, tracing the genealogy has been much easier and detailed than first imagined.
 Well, that is for the Arabian part of it.
-It is so thoroughly well done that here is no reason for us to challenge the period that contain the prophet himself, his ancestors, and the following Twelve Imams.
+It is so thoroughly well done that there is no reason for us to challenge the period that contain the prophet himself, his ancestors, and the following Twelve Imams.

-Sparser are the information around the progenitors of the Sayyids, Sayyid Ali Akbar (~868-926 CE), who who exiled to Termez, a town in today’s southern part of Uzbekistan along the Amu Darya River, that gave name to the descendant *Termezi*, meaning ‘of Termez’.
+Sparser are the information around the progenitors of the Sayyids, [Sayyid Ali Akbar](https://en.wikipedia.org/wiki/Ali_al-Akbar_ibn_Hasan) (~868-926 CE), who was exiled to Termez, a town in today’s southern part of Uzbekistan along the Amu Darya River, and gave the name to the descendant *Termezi*, meaning ‘of Termez’.
 Then, Sayyid Ali Termezi (1502-1583 CE), and his father, Sayyid Qanbar Ali, (pronounced Qambar) joined forces with Babur, the king of Kabulistan and later becoming the first Mughal emperor of India.
 Up to this point it is all on Wikipedia, however beyond this point it is sparse and I had to search and being fortunate to find authors dealing with Afghanistan’s history during that timeframe.

 The herewith manuscript is nothing more than a collection of references to the works done by real field researchers and all praise is going to them and their work that enrich our knowledge.
 You will find a collection of URLs, such that it is best read on an Internet connected computer.